 1. Culture of creativity

-Future World will be overwhelmed with artificial intelligence, automation, and machine learning technology.
+The future World will be overwhelmed with artificial intelligence, automation, and machine learning technology.
 We can predict that cybersecurity will soon become a vital part of the same industries.

 Robotics, artificial intelligence, automation, and machine learning will closely be related to cybersecurity to impart fourth industrial revolution skills.